Skip to main content

 blob.stream().pipeTo(writable);

-You can choose to use Consumable<T> when either:
+You might choose to use Consumable<T> when either:

 • You need to re-use the buffer, so you want to track when it's consumed.